 - It states the amount of cannabinoids per gram in the product.

-- It verifies that the amount of THC levels, measures under the legally acceptable amount of.03 percent
+- It verifies that the amount of THC levels, measures under the legally acceptable amount of 0.3%.

-- It states if the product falls under the category of Isolate, Full-Spectrum, or Broad-Spectrum.
+- It states if the product falls under the category of Isolate, broad-spectrum, or full-spectrum.

-Without a COA, you risk purchasing and inferior or contaminated product.
+Without a COA, you risk purchasing an inferior or contaminated product.
 You also want to know the strength and concentration of the CBD in the product.

 Before resorting to methods that may cause additional harm while treating your skin, why not try something that may do the health of your skin and body some good?

 - Is CBD legal?
-Yes, CBD is legal in all 50 states.
+Yes, hemp-derived CBD is federally legal.
 You may purchase it online and travel with it domestically.

-- What is the difference between Broad Spectrum, Full Spectrum and isolate CBD skincare products?
-Broad Spectrum uses the entire cannabis plant and include essential oils, terpenes, and cannabinoids in addition to CBD.
-Any THC is extracted, so it categorizes as THC -free.
+- What is the difference between isolate, broad-spectrum, and full-spectrum CBD skin care products?
+Isolate formulas extract the CBD so the product contains pure CBD oil.
+Broad Spectrum uses the entire cannabis plant and includes essential oils, terpenes, and cannabinoids in addition to CBD.
+Most of the THC is extracted, making it almost entirely THC-free.
 Full-spectrum uses the entire plant and may contain trace amounts of THC.
-Isolate formulas extract the CBD so the product contains pure CBD oil.